Jierark/Notes/MIT Class Notes/6.5820/Lecture 18.md

 # Performance
 - Security of Bitcoin depends on computation power of the adversary.
 So long as adversaries don't control more than 50% of computation, Bitcoin will be secure.
 - The throughput of bitcoin can only handle 3-7 transactions per second, and 1 block is mined per 10 minutes.
-This rate is mainly due to the computation difficulty of mining a block.
+This rate is mainly due to the computation difficulty of mining a block and has little to deal with of network conditions.
 - The confirmation latency depends on the value of k, but it typically takes hours to complete.
 - A lower threshold does speed up the rate of mining, but it will also weaken the security guarantee.
-- Forking
+- Forking also limits the speed of mining blocks.
+A new change to the honest chain needs to be broadcast to the entire network so users can mine blocks on the correct chain.
+An adversary can focus more of its computation on producing a longer chain than the honest users since there isn't a guarantee that all honest users are working on the same chain.